History of Puerto Rico: Statehood issue during the 21st century

-On February 15, 2025, the Puerto Rico House of Representatives approved a resolution on the legal status of Puerto Rico, 'the resolution, requests that "the President and Congress of the United States of America respond promptly and act in accordance with the demands of the citizens of Puerto Rico.
+On 15 February 2025, the Puerto Rico House of Representatives approved a resolution on the legal status of Puerto Rico, 'the resolution, requests that "the President and Congress of the United States of America respond promptly and act in accordance with the demands of the citizens of Puerto Rico.

-In June 2025, the United Nations adopted a resolution in favor of self-determination and independence for the state of Puerto Rico.
+In June 2025, the United Nations adopted a resolution in favor of self-determination and independence for Puerto Rico.